-The corresponding IBM Knowledge Center for Node.js - z/OS lists all the prerequisites for Node.js.
+The corresponding IBM SDK for Node.js - z/OS documentation lists all the prerequisites for Node.js.
 Some software packages, which might be listed as prerequisites there, are NOT required by Zowe.
 Specifically, you do NOT need to install Python, Make, Perl, or C/C++ runtime or compiler.
 If you can run node --version successfully, you have installed the prerequisites required by Zowe.

-Notice: IBM SDK for node.js had withdrawn v8 from marketing on September 7, 2020 and ended v8 service on September 30, 2021.
-Zowe ended support for node v8.x in January 2022.
+Notice: IBM SDK for node.js had withdrawn v12 from marketing on September 6, 2021 and ended v12 service on September 30, 2022.